No donut is healthier than a donut peach. Find out when these flat saucer shaped peaches are in season and where to buy them.

 Peach Pie Donut Peaches

-This variety comes your way from Family Tree Farms.
-They take a while to ripen, but are full of flavor if you eat them at the right moment.
-They do have notes of pie spices in their flavor profile.
-Definately worth checking out.
-They even come in a cute, carrying case, that makes them look like they are actually donuts!
-This year I have found them at Trader Joe's and Kroger.
+Peach Pie Donut peaches do have notes of pie spices in their flavor profile.
+Definitely worth checking out.
+Sometimes they even come in a cute, carrying case, that makes them look like they are actually donuts!
+I found these at Trader Joe's and Kroger.

 Nectafire Donut Nectarine